Man Up | Ep. 223 • November 29, 2017

 This is a bait and switch.
 It is her fault in the sense of she’s being spoiled and a brat.
 She should’ve been socialized earlier.
 You guys aren’t that young.
 She should’ve figured that out earlier.
 She clearly was spoiled, powertripping or whatever.
 First of all, you picked her and fed the beast.
 You set a precedent earlier in the relationship saying, “I’ll do all of this stuff.”
 Guys, if you’re not willing to do the thing that you’re doing at the beginning of the relationship, don’t do it.
 Don’t bait and switch.
 Don’t manipulate.
 Don’t lie.

 Because you think, “Oh, I’m on my best behavior.”
 No, man.
 That’s a way of tricking people.
 That’s a deceitful thing.
 It’s a bait and switch.
 Don’t be bait and switch.
-Be consistent, transparent, and fully you all the way through.
-Don’t be on your best behavior, and then suddenly go Jekyll and Hyde on her further into the relationship and say, “I’m willing to do that anymore.”
+Be consistent, be transparent, be fully you all the way through.
+Don’t be on your best behavior, and then suddenly go Jekyll and Hyde on her further into the relationship and say, “I’m not willing to do that anymore.”
 Then you shouldn’t have been fucking doing it in the first place.